Noumea

 Another

-pink Noumea species, this one is known from only two specimens found
+pink Verconia species, this one was originally known from two specimens

-at Enewetak.
-Both were on the pink sponge shown at the left side of the photo
+found at Enewetak Atoll.
+Both were on the pink sponge shown at the left side

-below.
+of the photo below.
 They measured 16 and 9mm.
-The texture of the body is similar to that
+The texture of the body is similar

 The next two photos show both of

-the known specimens.
+the Enewetak specimens.
 These were actually found on different days.
-During its
+During

 was situated at the northern, narrow end of Enewetak Island.
 About 100 meters